Common Career Mistakes and How to Avoid Them

 - Be Positive: Recognize the positive aspects of the role when you’re overwhelmed

-- Be aware of sustainability: Think about how the work you do affects sustainability.
+- Focus on sustainability: Look at how the work you do contributes to sustainability.

 Overcommitting Workload

-Reduce Stress through:
+Reduce stress through:

 - Practicing Time Management Techniques

-- Set clear Priorities
+- Define Clear Priorities

 - Learn to delegate unpopular tasks